 On Thanksgiving day we will set the table with my mother's set of Courier and Ive's ironstone.
 We will serve jellied cranberry sauce from a can in a particular cut glass dish, served with a particular flat round serving utensil that was a part of my mother’s set of silver flatware.
 We will also get out the colorful turkey platter that sat on top of the refrigerator all year waiting to be called into service to cradle the Thanksgiving turkey.

 And then there is the corn bowl.
 It is oval and patterned like the kernels of an ear of corn peeking out from it's green husk.
-It was my Aunt’s bowl and was something that captured my appreciation from the time I was a child.
+It was Aunt Hen's bowl and was something that captured my appreciation from the time I was a child.
 Now it is mine and it brings back fond memories when nestled among other heirlooms on my Thanksgiving table.

 So where is there room for something new in our Thanksgiving feast?
 This year I think I’ll serve Corn Salad with Pecan Dressing in the corn bowl instead of plain buttered corn.
 It can be made ahead and is served cold so there is no last minute fuss.
 It is also colorful and adds a nice crunch to more traditional Thanksgiving fare.
 It is simple to prepare and yet the pecan dressing adds a surprisingly complex twist to the familiar ingredients.